melaphor/trackzeron/README.md

 ![Azeron-unchanged](https://user-images.githubusercontent.com/16569424/107108978-5b8f1f00-680a-11eb-86c0-2a26af66000b.png)

--   Disconnect the thumbstick, thumb button and D-pad from the Teensy board and grounding block.
+-   Disconnect the thumbstick, ~~thumb button~~ and D-pad from the Teensy board and grounding block.
     ![Azeron-removethumb](https://user-images.githubusercontent.com/16569424/107108984-706bb280-680a-11eb-9773-adbbb86909cb.png)

 - Remove the thumb assembly and thumb button from the rails.
 - Print the trackball assembly.
 - Push the ceramic ball bearings into the trackball assembly.
 - Fit the trackball assembly into the Azeron thumb rail.
-- Strip and tin 30 AWG hookup wire OR desolder the wires attached to the thumbstick and D-pad.
+- Strip and tin ~~30~~ 28 AWG hookup wire OR desolder the wires attached to the thumbstick and D-pad.
 Need 6 wires.
 - Solder wires to the PMW3360 sensor pins (The other two are not used):
 	- GD
 	- SS